fioan89/sourcesyncpro.github.io/docs/index.markdown

 1. Where are my files transferred?

-   Files are transferred on the remote host selected as the main target in the **Sourcesync Configurations** combo box. **Sourcesync** keeps the remote project structure similar to the local one, except the project's base path which will be replaced on the remote target with the **Workspace** configuration value.
+   Files are transferred on the remote host selected as the main target in the **Sourcesync Configurations** combo box. **Sourcesync Pro** keeps the remote project structure similar to the local one, except the project's base path which will be replaced on the remote target with the **Workspace** configuration value.

    For example, say the **Workspace** remote path is configured to `/home/ifaur/workspace`, and your local project is placed in `C:\\Users\\ifaur\\IdeaProjects\\my-awesome-project`